project-bitmark/opentimestamps-server/README.md

 # OpenTimestamps Calendar Server

-This package provides the `otsd` daemon, a calendar server which provides aggregation, Bitcoin timestamping, and remote calendar services for OpenTimestamps clients.
+This package provides the `otsd` daemon, a calendar server which provides aggregation, Bitmark timestamping, and remote calendar services for OpenTimestamps clients.
 You *do not* need to run a server to use the OpenTimestamps protocol - public servers exist that are free to use.
-That said, running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitcoin node running in regtest mode.
+That said, running a server locally can be useful for developers of OpenTimestamps protocol clients, particularly with a local Bitmark node running in regtest mode.

 ## Installation

-You'll need a local Bitcoin node version 0.17.1 with a wallet with some funds in it; a pruned node is fine.
-While `otsd` is running the wallet should not be used for other purposes, as currently the Bitcoin timestamping functionality assumes that it has exclusive use of the wallet.
+You'll need a local Bitmark node with a wallet with some funds in it; a pruned node is fine.
+While `otsd` is running the wallet should not be used for other purposes, as currently the Bitmark timestamping functionality assumes that it has exclusive use of the wallet.

 Install the requirements: